U.N. says four peacekeepers killed in north Mali attack

 BAMAKO (Reuters) - The United Nations mission in Mali said on Friday that four peacekeepers were killed and several others injured in an attack on its base in the northern town of Aguelhok.

-Peacekeepers repelled the attack on the camp that was carried out by several “heavily armed terrorists”, a U.N. mission statement said, adding that the attackers suffered heavy losses including several deaths.
+Peacekeepers repelled the attack, carried out by several “heavily armed terrorists”, a U.N. mission statement said, adding that a number of attackers were killed.
 Islamist insurgents are active in northern Mali.

 “A provisional toll shows four peacekeepers dead and wounded.
 Helicopters were dispatched to the scene to evacuate the wounded,” the statement said.

+Islamist militants linked to Al Qaeda and Islamic State, have stepped up activity in Africa’s Sahel region in recent years, displacing thousands.
+There was no immediate claim of responsibility for Friday’s attack.

+In a separate attack on a military post in central Mali on Friday, two Malian soldiers were killed and 10 wounded, the army said in a statement.

-Reporting by Tiemoko Diallo and Paul Lorgerie; Writing by Bate Felix; Editing by Andrew Cawthorne and Mark Heinrich
+Reporting by Tiemoko Diallo and Paul Lorgerie; Writing by Bate Felix; Editing by Mark Heinrich and John Stonestreet

 Our Standards: The Thomson Reuters Trust Principles.